 How we're compliant

-Similarly, Mews Merchant does not need to have the PCI compliant certification because our payment gateway provider—Stripe—has been audited by a PCI-certified auditor and is certified to PCI Service Provider Level 1.
+Similarly, Mews Payments does not need to have the PCI compliant certification because our payment gateway provider—Stripe—has been audited by a PCI-certified auditor and is certified to PCI Service Provider Level 1.

 Learn more about PCI compliance at Stripe.